department-of-veterans-affairs/govdelivery-tms-ruby/README.md

 Compatibility
 -------------
-This project is tested and compatible with Ruby >=2.5.8, and <= 2.7.1.
+This project is tested and compatible with Ruby 3.2.2.